-- Canada is the world's largest exporter of pulses.
-The eight major pulse and specialty crops are: peas, lentils, beans, chickpeas, mustard, sunflowers, canary seed and buckwheat. - Canada is a world leader in the production and export of mustard and Saskatchewan is responsible for 75% of the country's production.
-In fact, more than one quarter of world mustard exports in 2014 originated in Saskatchewan. - Canola was developed in the 1970s by Canadian plant scientists and is now the oil of choice for millions around the world. - Canada's principal grain and oilseed crops are corn, wheat, soybeans and canola. - Over 125 different fruit and vegetable crops are grown in Canada from coast to coast.
-This includes apples, pears, peaches, cherries, cranberries, blueberries, grapes, ginseng, garlic, onions, carrots, peppers, asparagus, potatoes, cauliflower, cabbage, broccoli and so much more. - New Canadian immigrants are actively looking for produce that they are familiar with from their native countries, so some farmers have begun growing crops that are not traditional in Canada - crops like bok choy, nappa, okra, Indian and Asian eggplant, hard long beans and more.
+- Canada is the world's largest exporter of pulses and Saskatchewan is the nation's number one producer of those crops.
+The eight major pulse and specialty crops are: peas, lentils, beans, chickpeas, mustard, sunflowers, canaryseed and buckwheat. - Saskatchewan grows 99 per cent of Canada's chickpeas, 96 per cent of lentils, 86 per cent of durum wheat, 83 per cent of flaxseed and 60 per cent of Canada's dry peas. - Canada is a world leader in the production and export of mustard -70 per cent of that comes from Saskatchewan.
+In fact, more than one quarter of world mustard exports in 2014 originated in Saskatchewan. - Canola was developed in the 1970s by Canadian plant scientists and is now the cooking oil of choice for millions around the world.
+Approximately half of Canada's canola is grown in Saskatchewan. - Canada's principal grain and oilseed crops are corn, wheat, soybeans and canola. - Hundreds of different crops are grown in fields and greenhouses across the country from more traditional crops like canola, wheat and barley to pulses, fruits and vegetables, flowers and specialty crops.
+Saskatchewan farmers produce about 2.26 million kilograms of fruit per year, from apples and rhubarb to Saskatoon berries and sour cherries. - New Canadian immigrants are actively looking for produce that they are familiar with from their native countries, so some farmers have begun arowing crops that are not traditional in Canada - crops like bok choy, nappa, okra, Indian and Asian egaplant, hard lona beans and more.